 Although there are few residential receptors in the vicinity of the site the Aldwincle Marsh (a SSSI) is within 500m of the proposed site as will be the closest Titchmarsh residential receptor.
-The baseline survey has identified the Environmental Zones (E) of the existing site and the surrounding area which range from E3 (Suburban, Medium district brightness) on the existing DSV site, E2 (Rural, Low district brightness) in Thrapston and Titchmarsh with all other areas, including the site itself, being E1 (Natural, Dark, Relatively uninhabited rural areas, National Parks, Areas of Outstanding Natural Beauty).
+The baseline survey has identified the Environmental Zones (E) of the existing site and the surrounding area which range from E3 (Suburban, Medium district brightness) on the existing DSV site, E2 (Rural,

+Low district brightness) in Thrapston and Titchmarsh with all other areas, including the site itself, being E1 (Natural, Dark, Relatively uninhabited rural areas, National Parks, Areas of Outstanding Natural Beauty).

-Although areas within the proposed site will rise to E3, as per the DSV site, all other areas outside of the site boundary will not increase in there existing Environmental Zone value as per the requirements for the ILP's guidance on minimising light pollution (2021) which states: 'where an area to be lit lies within visual distance of the boundary between two zones then the obtrusive light values applicable to the most rigorous zone shall apply'.
+Although areas within the proposed site will rise to E3, as per the DSV site, all other areas outside of the site boundary will not increase in there existing Environmental Zone value as per the requirements for the ILP's guidance an area to be lit lies within visual distance of the boundary between two zones then the obtrusive light values